-(11) William Douglass led the medical opposition to this practice, which was advocated by the doctor Zabdiel Boylston.
-On both medical and religious grounds, Cotton Mather supported this practice during a 1721 epidemic.
+(16) A botched administration of this practice caused the death of preacher Jonathan Edwards.
+William Douglass led the medical opposition to this practice, which was advocated by the slave Onesimus [[oh-NEH-sih-mus]] and the doctor Zabdiel Boylston and was supported on both medical and religious grounds by Cotton Mather during a 1721 epidemic.
 For the point, name this method of protecting individuals from a devastating eighteenth-century infection, which was practiced in Boston 75 years before Edward Jenner invented the less risky procedure of vaccination.